Mashfiqur/product-list-process-native-php/README.md

 Step 2: Need to move some teb separated file and comma separated file inside the directory input_files/
         Suppose the name of the files are products_comma_separated.csv and products_tab_separated.tsv

+Step 3: create a folder named 'output_files' in root directory

-Step 3: Run this command
+Step 4: Run this command

 For CSV file:
 ```sh